 With a unique journey around every corner, Everglades Holiday Park in Fort Lauderdale sets the bar high for fun.
 An action packed adventure for the whole family, zipping across the River of Grass by airboat, meeting exciting wildlife along the way and catching a live alligator show is unforgettable edu-tainment at its best.This entry was posted in Everglades Holiday Park Blog on .

-Alligators - If you’ve ever visited the Sunshine State, you can’t miss them.
+If you’ve ever visited the Sunshine State, you can’t miss them.
 No, we’re not talking about people in flipflops, we’re talking about alligators!
 They’re big, they’re exciting to watch, and they’re everywhere you look in the Everglades.
-In fact, as Floridians, we’re kind of used to sharing our gorgeous state with them – and we respect the contribution they’ve made to our home.
+In fact, as Floridians, we’re used to sharing our gorgeous state with them, and we respect the contribution they’ve made to our home.
 But what about crocodiles?
 There are distinct differences between alligators and crocodiles.
 If you’ve found yourself on an Everglades excursion and in the situation where you can’t tell if the animal in front of you is an alligator or a crocodile, here are a few tips to help you differentiate the two.